State, TigerSwan settle longstanding dispute over DAPL security

 “We were previously successful in the district court and the North Dakota Supreme Court, but in order to resolve the present administrative action that the Board brought against us as well as the case we brought against the Board in the district court, we were willing to resolve this by paying a portion of the Board’s cost in bringing the various actions against us,” the statement said.

-Boughey told the Tribune that TigerSwan has no issue with the ban on operating in North Dakota.
+TigerSwan attorney Lynn Boughey said in an interview that TigerSwan has no issue with the ban on operating in North Dakota.

 "Given the way the board has treated them and gone after them, they have decided never to do any more business with North Dakota," he said.